shorn/fruitfly/doc/plugin-background.md

-Ironically, if one of these plugins were to become popular - it would likely start to become bloated/bogged down with unnecessary features because there's no consensus on what a builder should look like (see the various config options in the best builder-generator marketplace plugins).
+Ironically, if one of these plugins were to become popular - it would likely start to become bloated/bogged down with unnecessary features because there's no community consensus on what a builder should look like (see the various config options in the best builder-generator marketplace plugins).

 ## Maintenance burden of building your own plugin